-A RETIRED Japanese director and his wife were found dead inside a Lapu-Lapu City resort yesterday, in what the police initially ruled were cases of an assisted death and suicide.
+CEBU CITY -- A retired Japanese director and his wife were found dead inside a Lapu-Lapu City resort Wednesday, in what the police initially ruled were cases of an assisted death and suicide.

 The police found no signs of foul play and retrieved a note, written in Japanese.